Xiaoqiang-Yan/MBN/README.md

 # MBN
-This is our pytorch implementation for our submitted paper: Mutual Boost Network for Attributed Graph Clustering.
+This is a pytorch implementation for our submitted paper: Mutual Boost Network for Attributed Graph Clustering.

 ## Environment Requirement